dwcowan/RegClassifier/docs/step10_evaluation_reporting.md

 ## Verification
-- Report files such as `regEvalReport.pdf` and metric CSVs are created.
+- Report files such as `regEvalReport.pdf` or `regEvalReport.html` and metric CSVs are created.
 - Retrieval results table includes expected columns:
   ```matlab
   assert(all(ismember({'docId', 'score'}, resultsTbl.Properties.VariableNames)));